 Interface or Protocol Description iDRAC Settings Utility (F2) Use the iDRAC Settings utility to perform pre-OS operations.
 It has a subset of the features that are available in iDRAC web interface along with other features.
 To access iDRAC Settings utility, press <f2> during boot and then click iDRAC Settings on the System Setup Main Menu page.</f2> Lifecycle Controller (F10) Use Lifecycle Controller to perform iDRAC configurations.
-To access Lifecycle Controller, press <f10> during boot and go to System Setup &gt; Advanced Hardware Configuration &gt; iDRAC Settings.
-For more information, see Lifecycle Controller User's Guide available at dell.com/idracmanuals.</f10> iDRAC Web Interface Use the iDRAC web interface to manage iDRAC and monitor the managed system.
-The browser connects to the web server through the HTTPS port.
-Data streams are encrypted using 128-bit SSL to provide privacy and integrity.
-Any connection to the HTTP port is redirected to HTTPS.
-Administrators can upload their own SSL certificate through an SSL CSR generation process to secure the web server.
+To access Lifecycle Controller, press <f10> during boot and go to System Setup > Advanced Hardware Configuration > iDRAC Settings.
+For more information, see Lifecycle Controller User's Guide available at dell.com/ idracmanuals.</f10> iDRAC Web Interface se the iDRAC web interface to manage iDRAC and monitor the managed system.
+The browser onnects to the web server through the HTTPS port.
+Data streams are encrypted using 128-bit SL to provide privacy and integrity.
+Any connection to the HTTP port is redirected to HTTPS. dministrators can upload their own SSL certificate through an SSL CSR generation process to ecure the web server.
 The default HTTP and HTTPS ports can be changed.
-The user access is based on user privileges.
-OpenManage Enterprise (OME) Modular Web Interface NOTE: This interface is only available for MX platforms.
-In addition to monitoring and managing the chassis, use the OME-Modular web interface to: View the status of a managed system Update iDRAC firmware
+The user access is ased on user privileges.
+OpenManage Enterprise (OME) (i) NOTE: This interface is only available for MX platforms.
+Modular Web Interface In addition to monitoring and managing the chassis, use the OME-Modular web interface to: View the status of a managed system Update iDRAC firmware Configure iDRAC network settings Log in to iDRAC web interface Start, stop, or reset the managed system Update BIOS, PERC, and supported network adapters For more information, see the Dell OpenManage Enterprise-Modular for PowerEdge MX7000 Chassis User's Guide available on the OpenManage manuals page.
+CMC Web Interface I NOTE: This interface is not available in MX platforms.
+In addition to monitoring and managing the chassis, use the CMC web interface to: View the status of a managed system Update iDRAC firmware Configure iDRAC network settings Log in to iDRAC web interface Start, stop, or reset the managed system Update BIOS, PERC, and supported network adapters Server LCD Panel/ Chassis LCD Panel Use the LCD on the server front panel to: View alerts, iDRAC IP or MAC address, user programmable strings.
+Set DHCP Configure iDRAC static IP settings.
+For blade servers, the LCD is on the chassis front panel and is shared between all the blades.
+To reset iDRAC without rebooting the server, press and hold the System Identification button of for 16 seconds.
+INOTE: LCD panel is only available with rack or tower systems that support front bezel.
+For blade servers, the LCD is on the chassis front panel and is shared between all the blades.
+RACADM Use this command-line utility to perform iDRAC and server management.
+You can use RACADM locally and remotely.
+Local RACADM command-line interface runs on the managed systems that have Server Administrator installed.
+Local RACADM communicates with iDRAC through its in-band IPMI host